mvondracek/VR-MitR-C2-Bigscreen/README.md

 | --- | :--- |

 ![Screenshot: Command & Control Server](/doc/screenshot.png)
-*Screenshot: Command & Control Server*
+*Screenshot: Command & Control Server.
+See [our video demonstration](https://youtu.be/N_Z3mfzLZME) for more details.*

 ## About Bigscreen, Inc.